 Whether you have a sedan, SUV, or crossover, you can rest assured that your Lexus is going to be the height of luxury with superb craftsmanship and sleek, sophisticated styling.

-But like any car, a Lexus requires regular maintenance to ensure you’re getting the best ride and most amount of miles out of your investment.
+Like any car, a Lexus requires regular maintenance to ensure you’re getting the best ride and most amount of miles out of your investment.
 Make sure you are doing everything in your power to keep your Lexus in excellent condition by performing regular preventative maintenance.

 Preventative maintenance will not only prolong the life of your Lexus, but it will also save you a lot of money in the long run.
 For example, regular oil changes will keep your engine in good condition while also stretching your gas mileage to save you money.
-But your engine isn’t the only part of your Lexus to keep well-maintained.
+Your engine isn’t the only part of your Lexus to keep well-maintained.
 Regular upkeep of several parts of your car is essential to making sure you get the best ride for a long time.

 How to Care for Your Lexus